Best Sleeping Pad Size for a Hyundai Tucson

 Should I just buy the cheap $30 foam pad or spring for a $150 custom-fit Tucson mattress?

-My first car camping trip was with a $30 foam pad from Walmart.
+A $30 foam pad from Walmart is a common first sleeping pad.
 It got me off the ground, but after 2AM in Shenandoah, I felt every single root.
 The $150 custom-fit option, like the AAGJJ Car Bed, will give you more thickness and a better fit for your Tucson's specific dimensions.
 If you're only going out once a year in warm weather, save the $120.
 If you plan on more than three trips, your back is worth the upgrade.

 Do I really need to measure my Tucson's cargo area with a tape measure, or can I just eyeball it?